Contact Robert for information about this and future productions of VJD.

 ANGEL is a floor nurse who does not believe in medicating those who do not conform to society and has lost faith in the effectiveness of the mental health system.
 Carrying a secret connection to Van Gogh from childhood, she makes it her mission to help Van Gogh in his quest to understand his role as an artist and his place in society, past and present.
-Is she an agent of God or just one of a million well-meaning fans with her own nefarious agenda?
+Is she an agent of God or just one of millions of well-meaning fans, or someone with her own nefarious agenda?

 TURTLE is a resident/graffiti artist, wanting to make his mark on the world, though he has remarkably little to actually say about it, through his art.
 He longs for celebrity.
 The only problem is that his work is anonymous.

-PATSY SIMMONS, played by the actor who plays MS. MINDA, is a highly influential art dealer, who knows how to spin an effective narrative and capitalize on the talents of others.
+PATSY SIMMONS is a highly influential art dealer, who knows how to spin an effective narrative and capitalize on the talents of others.

-ART CRITIC, played by the actor playing TURTLE, is a cynical yet deeply sincere in his longing for something deeper.
+ART CRITIC is a cynical yet deeply sincere in his longing for something deeper.

-DOCENT, played by the actor who plays RONNIE, speaks to us from the humanistic version of heaven, giving a mock tour of a museum in which he asserts Van Gogh lives to a ripe old age, is the centerpiece of the collection.
+[DOCENT speaks to us from the humanistic version of heaven, giving a mock tour of a museum in which he asserts Van Gogh lives to a ripe old age, is the centerpiece of the collection.]

-The play received its fist public reading at Threshold Theatre (84 1/2 Society St. in Charleston) on February 17th, 2013, followed by an audience talk back with the playwright and the actors.
-Then will be a party.
+An earlier version of this play received its fist public staged reading at Threshold Theatre (84 1/2 Society St. in Charleston) on February 17th, 2013

 Let Robert know if you would like to receive a pdf of the entire play for review.
 Please stipulate the purpose of the review.